klikli-dev/modonomicon/docs/basics/structure/book.md

 ### **book_text_offset_width** (Integer, _optional_)

 Default value: `0`.
 When rendering book text holders, add this offset to the width (allows to create a right margin/padding).
 To make the line end move to the left (as it would for a margin setting in eg css), use a negative value.

+### **book_text_offset_height** (Integer, _optional_)

+Default value: `0`.
+When rendering book text holders, add this offset to the height (allows to create a bottom margin/padding).
+To make the bottom end of the text move up (as it would for a margin setting in eg css), use a negative value.

 ### **leaflet_entry** (ResourceLocation, _optional_)